Else Lasker-Schüler: Commemoration

 There is a memorial plaque to Else Lasker-Schüler at Motzstraße 7, Berlin-Schöneberg, where she lived from 1924 to 1933.
 Part of this street was renamed Else-Lasker-Schüler-Straße in 1996.
 In Elberfeld in Wuppertal there is now a school named after her (The "School without Racism"), and a memorial stele was erected on Herzogstraße, Wuppertal.

+Composer Lily Reiff (1866-1958) used Lasker-Schüler‘s text in her composition Drei Lieder.

 The Else-Lasker-Schüler-Society was founded 1990 in Wuppertal by journalist Hajo Jahn.
 In more than 20 international symposia from Breslau to Tel Aviv, the works of the poet were introduced and discussed in relation to the relevance for the presence and future.

 In Jerusalem, there is a small street named for Else Lasker-Schüler in the neighborhood of Nayot – Rehov Else.
 Perched on a ridge in the Jerusalem Forest, very close to the Kennedy Memorial (Yad Kennedy), was a sculpture in her honor resembling a slender tree trunk with wings.
 It was placed there in 1997, and was stolen, probably by metal thieves, in July 2007.

 In 2007, her final days in Jerusalem were commemorated in the BBC radio play My Blue Piano by the Scottish playwright Marty Ross (Radio 4 2007) which combined the facts of her dying days with the fantasies of her inner life.

 On 7 February 2020, Google celebrated her with a Google Doodle.